Burnout in Medical Students & Residents: What to Do About It

 What Is Burnout & Why Should I Care?

-Burnout can be described as a physical or mental collapse caused by overwork or stress, often relating to caregiving activities or work.
-It is thought to be derived from three distinct elements: Emotional exhaustion, depersonalization, and reduced sense of personal accomplishment.
+Burnout is a physical or mental collapse caused by overwork or stress, often related to caregiving or work.
+It is thought to be derived from three distinct elements: Emotional exhaustion, depersonalization, and a reduced sense of personal accomplishment.
 Keep those three elements in mind, as we’ll be referring to them throughout this article.

 Burnout is everyone’s business.
 Burnout has reached epidemic levels, in some studies exceeding 50% of medical trainees or doctors in practice.
-It’s not exclusive to just medical students and residents, but rather workers in all industries.
+It’s not exclusive to medical students and residents; it applies to workers across all industries.

-In this article, we’ll be focusing on the data regarding burnout in medical trainees and doctors.
+In this article, we’ll focus on data on burnout among medical trainees and doctors.
 This, too, is everyone’s business, as burnout contributes to an increased risk of medical errors, depression, and adverse effects on patient safety.
-You don’t want your doctor burned out.
+You don’t want your doctor to burn out.

 What Causes Burnout?